Ever thought of using your seamanship skills gained through boat angling?

 it never came.
 We have finished early two weekends in a row which was not

-good and felt we were being short changed.
+good and I felt we were being short changed.
 On the Sunday we learnt to ‘Hove

 to’ without the sails flapping while we ‘drifted’ during our lunch,